MaratFa/online-store-free/README.md

 - View your cart by clicking the cart icon in the header
 - Adjust quantities using the + and - buttons
 - Remove items with the trash icon
-- View order summary with subtotal, tax, and total
+- View the order summary with subtotal, tax, and total
 - Proceed to checkout when ready

 ### User Account